dongyeon99/ML_immunotherapy_response/README.md

 <br/>

 ## Data processing

-data/preprocessing folder using R code.
+Use the R script files in Data/Preprocessing/ folder to create data for TIDE tools and data for machine learning.

 The miRNA expression data for the TCGA cohorts can be accessed at https://gdc.xenahubs.net.

 Additionally, the gene expression data for TCGA cohorts, which were used as input data for the TIDE method, also can be found at https://gdc.xenahubs.net.

 <br/>

 ## Download

 <br/>